godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 current working directory (unless ``--path`` is specified).

-The first line of ``sayhello.gd`` above is commonly referred to as a shebang and it allows you to run the script as follows in modern Linux distributions, as well as macOS:
+The first line of ``sayhello.gd`` above is commonly referred to as a *shebang*.
+If the Godot binary is in your `PATH` as `godot`, it allows you to run the script as follows in modern Linux distributions, as well as macOS:

 ::
-    # Mark script as executable
+    # Mark script as executable.
-    chmod 755 sayhello.gd
+    chmod +x sayhello.gd
     # Prints "Hello!" to standard output.
     ./sayhello.gd